Language GANs Falling Short

-As shown in the next section, temperature sweep demonstrates MLE models consistently outperform the new proposed GAN variants everywhere in the quality-diversity space.
+In the next section we show, using temperature sweep, that MLE models consistently outperform the new proposed GAN variants everywhere in the quality-diversity space.
 MLE performs equally on synthetic data to CoT and outperforms it on real data, whilst being computationally and algorithmically less complicated.
 Our results are further validated in independent follow-up works \citep{d2019training,alihosseini2019jointly} where temperature sweeps show MLE outperforming GANs.